tad-web/waqc/README.md

 Navigate to [the WAQC web app](http://waqc.herokuapp.com/ "Link to WAQC web app home page") to use the website.
 Please insert a URL and click Submit to receive a quick check of that website's basic accesibility violations.
 While the website currently works on Chrome (version 66), Mozilla Firefox, Internet Explorer 11 and Microsoft Edge, their accessibility still depends on the screenreader involved.
 We have tested with NVDA, which works well with Internet Explorer and Chrome.
 We did not have the capability to test with JAWS, but our community partner used JAWS without issue.
 Also, we collectively use Ubuntu and Windows and have tested on OSX.

+For more information about what exactly we check, please see the description on our [url input page](http://waqc.herokuapp.com "web app") on our web app.
 For more information on our design methods, ideas and motivation, please see the [About page on the web app](http://waqc.herokuapp.com/about "Link to WAQC app about page").

 ## Set up your environment: